 - Details of shareholders

-You will need to submit the following supporting documents together with your application:
+You will need to submit in PDF format the following supporting documents together with your application:

 - A certified copy of the charter, statute, constitution or memorandum or articles or other instrument constituting or defining its constitution (if any), in its place of incorporation;